 - Asthma Dictionary

 We don’t always know why a baby develops asthma but some causes can be:

 - Family history of asthma, allergies or eczema (atopic dermatitis)

 - A viral infection (such as respiratory syncytial virus, or RSV), especially when the baby is less than 6 months old

 - A mother who smokes during pregnancy

-As many as 80% of children that will have asthma develop symptoms before the age of 5.
+As many as 80% of children that will have asthma develop signs and symptoms before the age of 5.

-In infants and toddlers, it may be hard for parents, and even doctors, to recognize symptoms are due to asthma.
+In infants and toddlers, it may be hard for parents, and even doctors, to recognize signs and symptoms of asthma.
 Bronchial tubes in infants, toddlers and preschoolers are already small and narrow, and colds and other illnesses can inﬂame airways, making them even smaller and more irritated.